#5 Broken Teeth and Lame Feet Cripple a Body!

 Confidence in an unfaithful man in time of trouble

-(painful), and a foot out of joint (can’t function properly).
+is like a broken tooth (painful), and a foot out of joint (can’t function properly).

 In other words, when the body of Christ doesn’t function like it’s supposed to, the work of God is hindered in some way.
 It’s not operating at capacity.
 No one wants to be responsible for their own actions; rather, they would prefer to live their lives the way they want, pretending that their daily decisions don’t have consequences for the kingdom of God.
 I’m sorry that is a lie.
 Every time we, who call ourselves “Christian,” make a decision contrary to God’s will, there is a result.